kctrey/wxcadm/docs/wxcadm.md

     :   Holds the XSI instance when created with the `start_xsi()` method.

     ### Methods

+    `assign_wxc(self, location: wxcadm.Location, phone_number: str = None, extension: str = None)`
+    :   Assign Webex Calling to the user, along with a phone number and/or an extension.

+        Args:
+            location (Location): The Location instance to assign the Person to. phone_number (str, optional): The phone number to assign to the Person. extension (str, optional): The extension to assign to the Person

+        Returns:
+            bool: True on success, False if otherwise

     `change_phone_number(self, new_number: str, new_extension: str = None)`
     :   Change a person's phone number and extension